Have Questions?

 River Source Treatment Center is 48 miles from Sells, AZ

-River Source Treatment Center is committed to assisting anyone with an alcohol or drug abuse disorder in Sells and within the surrounding neighborhoods find complete recovery.
+River Source Treatment Center is committed to assisting anyone with an alcohol or drug abuse disorder in Sells, Arizona and within the surrounding neighborhoods find complete recovery.
 It offers several programs - such as long term drug rehab facilities, short term rehabs, inpatient drug rehab programs, outpatient individual counseling, detoxification programs and others - in line with its philosophy of the addiction treatment and rehab modalities that are effective in recovery.
 This drug and alcohol rehab center also believes that people need individual care and treatment to be able to maintain their sobriety.

 As such, River Source Treatment Center specializes in vocational rehabilitation services, activity therapy, matrix model, cognitive/behavior therapy, dialectical behavior therapy, relapse prevention and more.
 At the same time, it accepts patients who are veterans, persons with eating disorders, residential beds for client's children, transgender or (LGBT) clients, suicide prevention services, programs for the hearing impaired, and others.
 This drug and alcohol rehab uses treatment modalities that can assist patients to achieve lasting and permanent sobriety and abstinence from the substances of abuse that they have used in the past.